 The fifth and sixth phases of trial included substantial evidence of the federal reserved right held by the United States, evidence concerning Phelan's claimed groundwater rights, and concluded with the Court's comprehensive adjudication of all parties' respective groundwater rights in the Basin with a resulting physical solution to the Basin's chronic overdraft conditions.
 This Statement of Decision contains the Court's findings as to the comprehensive adjudication of all groundwater rights in the Basin including the groundwater rights of the United States, Public Water Suppliers, Landowner Parties, Public Overliers, Small Pumper Class, Willis Class, Phelan, Tapia Parties, defaulted parties, and parties who did not appear at trial.
-After consideration as to all parties' respective groundwater rights and in recognition of those rights, the Court approves the stipulation and physical solution presented as the [Proposed] Judgment and Physical Solution (hereafter, "Judgment and Physical Solution" or "Physical Solution") in the final phase of trial and adopts it as the Court's own physical solution.
+After consideration as to all parties' respective groundwater rights and in recognition of those rights, the Court approves the stipulation and physical solution presented as the [Proposed] Judgment and Physical Solution (hereafter, "Judgment and Physical Solution" or "Physical Solution") in the

 II.
-THESE COORDINATED AND CONSOLIDATED CASES ARE A COMPREHENSIVE ADJUDICATION OF THE BASIN'S GROUNDWATER RIGHTS
+THESE COORDINATED AND CONSOLIDATED CASES ARE A

+COMPREHENSIVE ADJUDICATION OF THE BASIN'S GROUNDWATER RIGHTS

-The Court finds that these coordinated and consolidated cases are a comprehensive adjudication of the Basin's groundwater rights under the McCarran Amendment (43 U.S.C. §666) and California law.
-In order to effect jurisdiction over the United States under the McCarran Amendment, a comprehensive or general adjudication must involve all claims to water from a given source.
+19 The Court finds that these coordinated and consolidated cases are a comprehensive 20 adjudication of the Basin's groundwater rights under the McCarran Amendment (43 U.S.C. §666) 21 and California law.
+In order to effect jurisdiction over the United States under the McCarran 22 Amendment, a comprehensive or general adjudication must involve all claims to water from a 23 given source.
 (Dugan v.
 Rank (1963) 372 U.S. 609, 618-19; Miller v.
 Jennings (5th Cir.
-1957) 243 F.2d 157, 159; In re Snake River Basin Water System (1988) 764 P.2d 78, 83.)
+1957) 24 243 F.2d 157, 159; In re Snake River Basin Water System (1988) 764 P.2d 78, 83.)
+25 26 27 28 - 2 -